-NRCS contracted T. Baker Smith to perform all topographic and magnetometer for the proposed project.
+NRCS contracted T. Baker Smith to perform all topographic and magnetometer surveys for the proposed project.
 A Trimble model R7/ R8, and Trimble TSC-2 data logger was used to perform the surveys.
 When the Trimble equipment was not an option, conventional survey equipment was used, i.e., surveyors tape and level.
 A Klein Model 3000 side scan sonar and a Marine Magnetics SeaSPY marine magnetometer with a Trimble Model DSM 232 global positioning receiver was used to perform the magnetometer survey.
 Control for all surveys used for design was monument 876 2372 F TIDAL.
 This work was completed in September 2010.
 The survey baseline was established through the proposed marsh creation area in a southwest - northeast orientation.
-The survey transects for the topographic surveys intersect the baseline at 500 foot intervals.
-Elevations were recorded at 25 foot intervals or less when topographic features that may have an influence on the project were discovered.
+The survey transects for the topographic surveys intersect the baseline at 500-foot intervals.
+Elevations were recorded at 25-foot intervals or less when topographic features that may have an influence on the project were discovered.
 Thirty-one additional surveys were taken at various bayous, cuts, and tidal openings connected to the marsh creation area.
 The survey layout and survey details are shown on the T. Baker Smith survey drawings located in Appendix B.

-In December 2017, surveys were conducted by NRCS to check the elevations of the project site to insure that the area hasn't drastically changed.
+In December 2017, surveys were conducted by NRCS to check the elevations of the project site to ensure that the area hasn't drastically changed.
 Eight (8) transects within the marsh creation area were taken, which is 20% of the original surveys.
 The transects are labeled the same as when T. Baker Smith took the surveys and are as follows, smc-37, 31, 26, 22, 19, 14, and sdl-10, and 8.
 The September 2010 and December 2017 data for the eight transects were compared using statistical analysis, which was a T-test.
-The T-test showed that there is some significant difference between the original surveys and NRCS surveys for sections smc-37, 31, 26, 22, and 14.
-However, the difference showed some elevation decrease, meaning some areas are shallower than previously recorded.
-Therefore using the September 2010 T. Baker Smith surveys will be more conservative when calculating the volume of fill for containment dike and marsh creation platform.
+The T-test showed that there is a slight significant difference between elevations of the original surveys and NRCS surveys for sections smc-37, 31, 26, 22, and 14.
+This difference between surveys showed that the elevation of the mudline on average moved in the positive direction, meaning that the mudline elevations are shallower from the NRCS surveys than the T. Baker Smith Surveys.
+Therefore, using the September 2010, T. Baker Smith surveys will be more conservative when calculating the volume of fill for containment dike and marsh creation platform.
 Sections smc-19, sdl-10, and 8 had no significate difference between the two sets of data.
 Appendix F shows the comparison of the surveyed transects.

 The magnetometer survey transects of the marsh creation area were spaced at 500' intervals and oriented to provide complete coverage of the area.
-There was no significant magnetic anomalies within the marsh creation area to show pipelines or other avoidance areas.
+There were no significant magnetic anomalies within the marsh creation area to show pipelines or other avoidance areas.
 PVC markers were found; however, they seemed to have been placed by locals to mark boat travel lanes.

-Average healthy marsh elevation surveys were conducted at nineteen (19) predetermined locations.
+Healthy marsh elevation surveys were conducted at nineteen (19) predetermined locations.
 These surveys consisted of three surveyed measurements around each location utilizing the same equipment used to acquire the elevations in the marsh creation areas.
 Shots were taken at the top of the plant's root mass.
-Average marsh elevations for each location were derived by using the following procedure: (sum of elevations at location number divided by the total number of elevations at same location number = Average Elevation).
-The average marsh elevation survey are provided in Appendix B. The overall average marsh elevation from the shots was determined to be 0.82' NAVD88.
+Healthy marsh elevations for each location were derived by using the following procedure: (sum of elevations at location number divided by the total number of elevations at same location number = Healthy Marsh Elevation).
+The healthy marsh elevation surveys are provided in Appendix B. The overall healthy marsh elevation from the shots were averaged and the elevation was calculated at 0.82' NAVD88.